 Katrina Hoing has lived in Lakewood since 2001 with her husband, who is a lifelong Lakewood resident.
 She is a self-taught cold process soap maker and mom to a teenage boy and four cats.
 Katrina has been making soap, bath fizzies and other personal items for about eight years and began teaching classes for the city in 2019.
 Katrina believes it is extremely gratifying to make the things we use every day with our very own hands.

 Bio coming soon.

 James has been working in ceramics for more than 18 years.
-Since receiving his B.F.A. from Metropolitan State College of Denver, he has continued teaching and showing his work in Denver and out of state.
-James enjoys working in all of the ceramic arts and teaching beginners on the pottery wheel.
+Since receiving his BFA s from Metropolitan State College of Denver, where he has continued teaching and showing his work in Denver and out of state.
+James enjoys working in all the ceramic arts and teaching beginners on the pottery wheel.

 Susan has been an avid crafter most of her life and enjoys dabbling in a variety of different crafts.
 Her passions include Zentangle inspired art and knitting/spinning.
 She was fortunate to be able to travel to Providence, Rhode Island in April 2017 to obtain her certification as a Zentangle teacher.
 Professionally, she has worked in the field of developmental disabilities for over 30 years and truly enjoys the wide variety of people she's been able to meet over the years.